matter-labs/zksync-era/docs/guides/advanced/fee_model.md

 #### Cost distribution between transactions

-Batches are closed, when we either run out of circuits (a.k.a gas / computation) or run out of pubdata capacity (too much data to publish to L1 in one transaction).
+Batches are closed, when we either run out of circuits (a.k.a gas / computation), or run out of pubdata capacity (too much data to publish to L1 in one transaction), or run out of transactions slots  (which should be a rare event with recent improvements)

-Closing each batch, has some cost for the operator - especially the one related to L1 costs - where operator has to submit a bunch of transactions, including the one to verify the proof. (these costs are counted in `batch_overhead_l1_gas`).
+Closing each batch, has some cost for the operator - especially the one related to L1 costs - where operator has to submit a bunch of transactions, including the one to verify the proof (these costs are counted in `batch_overhead_l1_gas`).

 Now the problem that operator is facing is, who should pay for closing of the batch.
-In perfect world, we'd look at the reason for batch closure (for example pubdata) - and then charge the transactions proportionally to the amount of pubdata that they used.
+In a perfect world, we'd look at the reason for batch closure (for example pubdata) - and then charge the transactions proportionally to the amount of pubdata that they used.
 Unfortunately this is not feasible, as we have to charge the transactions as we go, rather than at the end of the batch (that can have 1000s of transactions).